wdreset/fullstackopen_ex/part0/0_6_Single_app_send.md

     participant browser
     participant server

-    Note Creating a new note with "sandwich2".
+    Note over :  Creating a new note with "sandwich2".
 Only one request is sent to the server

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     browser->>server: {"content": "sandwich2", "date": "2023-03-14T13:13:41.537Z"}

     server-->>browser: 201

-    Note Creating a new note with "sandwich2".
+    Note over : Creating a new note with "sandwich2".
 Only one request is sent to the server.
     The note is added and displayed on the webpage

 ```